Join Our FREE Live Webinar

 The upside to using an assignment of contract strategy is that it requires little or no capital resources to complete a deal, making it attractive for wholesaling newcomers.

 With a double closing and wholetailing, a wholesaler engages in two separate transactions.
-Often, these transactions take place the same day, although in some cases the escrow period may take a bit longer.
+Often, these transactions occur on the same day, although the escrow period may take a bit longer in some cases.
 However, to facilitate the deal, a wholesaler may have to come up with an earnest money deposit and a lender's down payment.

 Essentially, you are buying the property outright and flipping your property almost immediately to an end buyer for the biggest profit you can secure.